Islands of the Potomac Wildlife Management Area

 The Islands of the Potomac Wildlife Management Area is a Wildlife Management Area (WMA) consisting of 30 islands in the Potomac River in Maryland along its border with the state of Virginia.
 It is administered by the Maryland Department of Natural Resources.

 Islands of the Potomac WMA protects 824 acre of wildlife habitat in Allegany (80 acre), Washington (6 acre), Frederick (223 acre) and Montgomery (515 acre) counties.
 The islands are accessible only by boat.
 Within the WMA is established the Islands of the Potomac Wildland (see Maryland Wildland), consisting of about 82% (676 acre) of the total area.

-Of the 30 islands, three in Montgomery County are open to public hunting: Oxley Island, Mason Island and Maddox Island.
+Three of the islands (all in Montgomery County) are open to public hunting: Oxley Island, Mason Island and Maddox Island.